Most Beautiful Places In Eastern Europe

 Tartu is often called an intellectual capital of Estonia as it is home to one of the oldest Estonian Universities.
 Since the significant part of the population are students, the city has a dynamic vibe.
 There are numerous activities and events organized throughout the year.
 Because of the students, there are also many nice budget places to eat and socialize.

 I fell in love with Tartu for its charm and authenticity.
 This is a city where are old historical buildings, modern architecture, creative monuments, cool street art, relaxing lifestyle, people playing live music and dancing outside in summers and many more details that make this city just awesome!
 Moreover, Tartu isn’t overcrowded with tourist groups even during the season.
-Though it’s the second largest city in Estonia, I would describe it as cute and cozy.
-If you are planning to visit Estonia, I strongly recommend adding Tartu to your itinerary.
+Though it’s the second-largest city in Estonia, I would describe it as cute and cozy.
+If you are planning to visit Eastern Europe, I strongly recommend adding Tartu to your itinerary.

 Staggering, snow-capped peaks topped by ancient monasteries and towers.
 Sweeping green valleys and blue waters hardly touched by man.
 Wide smiles and warm hearts welcoming you to their town and their country wherever you go.
-Kazbegi is one of Georgia’s most iconic destinations, and once there, it’s easy to see why.
+Kazbegi is not only Georgia’s most iconic destinations but also one of Eastern Europe best places to visit.
+Once you get there, it’s easy to see why.

 The small town is best known for nearby Gergeti Monastery, the most famous monastery in all of Georgia thanks to its definitively epic location.
 The small stone structure sits atop a plain overlooking Kazbegi, with the soaring Mount Kazbegi, one of the highest mountains in the Caucasus, as its backdrop.